Saturday, March 19, 2022

 Video "How do you build a quantum internet with the same latency as our current internet?"

 Michele Reilly is a mathematician addressing questions in quantum physics.
-She is the founder of Turing Inc. - Turing is developing portable quantum hard drives.

 Today's best proposals for doing so (Quantum Satellites and Quantum Repeaters, i.e. sending photons through fiber optical cables) do not have this feature.
 That is essential for the technology to be meaningful for future adoption.